daoplays/blog/README.md

-# blog
-Blogging about crypto and machine learning
+Blodding about crypto and machine learning